UK Dark Sky Sites

 Jump to

-Getting IDA certification is not easy.
-Areas must demonstrate they have adopted lighting ordinances limiting upward light spillage, educated local communities about dark sky values, and can demonstrate genuinely dark conditions as measured by Sky Quality Meter (SQM) readings.
-Once certified, sites are reassessed periodically to ensure standards are maintained.
+Certification is not easy to get.
+Areas have to show they have adopted lighting rules that limit upward light spillage, educated local communities about dark sky values, and can prove genuinely dark conditions with Sky Quality Meter (SQM) readings.
+Once certified, sites are reassessed periodically to make sure standards hold.

 International Dark Sky Reserves